-The 2026 notes are unsecured, pay interest semiannually at a rate of 6.25% per annum and are convertible at the option of the holder into shares of the Company's common stock.
-As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the 2026 notes had a conversion rate of 33.8752 and 33.8752 shares of common stock per \$1,000 principal amount of the notes, respectively.
-The 2026 notes will mature in January 2026, unless earlier converted or repurchased in accordance with their terms.
+The Company's convertible senior notes are unsecured, pay interest semiannually at a rate of 6.25% per annum and are convertible at the option of the holder into shares of the Company's common stock.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, the notes had a conversion rate of 33.8752 and 33.8752 shares of common stock per \$1,000 principal amount of the notes, respectively.
+The notes will mature in January 2026, unless earlier converted or repurchased in accordance with their terms.

-The Company does not have the right to redeem the 2026 its convertible senior notes prior to maturity, but may repurchase the 2026 notes in open market or privately negotiated transactions at the same or differing price without giving prior notice to or obtaining any consent of the holders.
+The Company does not have the right to redeem its convertible senior notes prior to maturity, but may repurchase the notes in open market or privately negotiated transactions at the same or differing price without giving prior notice to or obtaining any consent of the holders.
 The Company may also be required to repurchase the notes from holders under certain circumstances.
-During the five three months ended September 30, 2023 June 30, 2023, the Company repurchased \$15.6 million principal amount of its 2026 convertible senior notes in open market transactions for an aggregate cost of \$13.2 million, resulting in a gain, net of unamortized deferred issuance costs, of \$2.2 million recorded within the other (loss) income (loss) line item on the condensed consolidated statements of comprehensive loss, income (loss).
-No notes were repurchased during the three months ended September 30, 2023 March 31, 2024 or the three and nine months ended September 30, 2022 2023.
+During both the three and six months ended June 30, 2024, the Company repurchased \$10.0 million principal amount of its convertible senior notes in open market transactions for an aggregate cost of \$9.7 million.
+During both the three and six months ended June 30, 2023, the Company repurchased \$15.6 million principal amount of its convertible senior notes in open market transactions for an aggregate cost of \$13.2 million, resulting.
+The difference between the consideration transferred and the carrying value of the convertible notes repurchased resulted in a gain net of unamortized deferred issuance costs, of \$0.2 million for the three and six months ended June 30, 2024 and \$2.2 million for the three and six months ended June 30, 2023 recorded within the other (loss) income line item on the condensed consolidated statements of comprehensive income (loss).
+No notes were repurchased during

+Notes to the three months ended March 31, 2024 or 2023 Condensed Consolidated Financial Statements (unaudited)

-As of September 30, 2023 both March 31, 2024 and December 31, 2023, \$271.9 million principal amount of the 2026 convertible senior notes remained outstanding.
-The outstanding amount due on the 2026 notes as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 was \$268.2 million \$269.0 million and \$282.5 million \$268.6 million, respectively, net of unamortized deferred issuance costs.
+As of both March 31, 2024 June 30, 2024 and December 31, 2023, \$261.9 million and \$271.9 million principal amount of convertible senior notes, respectively, remained outstanding.
+The outstanding amount due on the notes as of March 31, 2024 June 30, 2024 and December 31, 2023 was \$269.0 million \$259.4 million and \$268.6 million, respectively, net of unamortized deferred issuance costs.